Kyubyong/mtp/README.md

   * ****`ORTHOGRAPHY`**** Many words have more than one spelling.
 (E.g., gray or grey)
   * Graphemes and phonemes are not directly linked.
 In other words, it's not always possible to infer the pronunciation of a word from its spelling.
 Therefore in speech synthesis a preprocessor that converts graphemes to phonemes is often used.
 (Check [English g2p](https://github.com/Kyubyong/g2p))
   * Compared to such languages as Chinese, Japanese, or Thai, tokenization is not so important.
 You can simply divide text into sentences by [.!?] and words by a white space, respectively at the sacrifice of accuray.
 (Check [nltk tokenize](https://www.nltk.org/_modules/nltk/tokenize.html))
 * To identify multi word expressions is not always easy.
-(See [Multiword Expression Project](http://mwe.stanford.edu/))
-   * Idioms e.g., ‘kick the bucket’
-   * Compounds e.g., ‘San Francisco’
-   * Phrasal verbs e.g. ‘get … across’

 ### French
   * ****`SCRIPT`**** Latin script